AleNegrini/TrueFilm/README.md

 This script should set the baseline for the program:
 1) installs a bunch of propedeutical packages
 2) setups the python virtualenv
+3) intalls python dependencies
-3) starts three docker containers using the `docker-compose.yml` file (further details below)
+4) starts three docker containers using the `docker-compose.yml` file
-4) downloads the source data from the clouds
+5) downloads the source data from the clouds
-5) finally, it runs the job
+6) runs the job

-As said before, the process allows to reproduce and run automatically job, could be improved, using a more robust approach.
+As said before, the process allowing to reproduce and run automatically job, could be improved, using a more robust approach.
-Instead of having a bash script, the pyspark application could be dockerized (using a `Dockerfile`) and orchestrated via `docker-compose` as did for the postreSQL server and clients.
+Instead of having a bash script, the pyspark application could have been dockerized (using a `Dockerfile`) and orchestrated via `docker-compose` as did for the postreSQL server and clients.
-I would have followed this way, if I had had more time.
+If I had more time, I would have followed this way.

 ### Run Tests